openwallet-foundation/acapy-plugins/README.md

 This repository contains approved and tested plugins for [Aries Cloud Agent Python] (ACA-Py).
 This is to encourage collaboration and sharing of useful features not directly included in ACA-Py.

-[Aries Cloud Agent Python]: https://github.com/hyperledger/aries-cloudagent-python
+[A Cloud Agent Python]: https://github.com/openwallet-foundation/acapy

 ## Developer Notes